Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A financial services company decides to migrate one of its applications to AWS.
 The application deals with sensitive data, such as credit card information, and must run on a PCI-compliant environment.
-Which of the following is the company’s responsibility when building a PCI-compliant environment in AWS?
+Which of the following is the company's responsibility when building a PCI-compliant environment in AWS?
 (Choose TWO)

 - [ ] Start the migration process immediately as all AWS services are PCI compliant.
 - [x] Ensure that AWS services are configured properly to meetall PCI DSS standards.